life-at-the-frontier/validation-exercise/private-docs/report/report.md

 Participants fall under three different groups.
 - Local experts (adults, 18+) recruited among local community workers, housing associations, advocacy groups, third sector organisations, and various agencies involved in the support and integration of migrant communities in each selected case study area.
 - Residents (adults, 18+) for individual interviews will be residents of the case study area who live in the vicinity and on different sides of the identified social frontier.
 We will invite residents living 1 km radius from the frontier, who have lived in the area for at least a year.
-- Focus groups interviews will be conducted with young people aged 18-25 who have lived in the vicinity and on different sides of the identified social frontier for at least a year.
+- [REVISE] Focus groups interviews will be conducted with young people aged 18-25 who have lived in the vicinity and on different sides of the identified social frontier for at least a year.

 ## Recruitment